 Working as a mentor

-- Good ability to plan and structure
+- Good ability to plan and structure work

 - Calm, secure and patient person

-- Experience in motivating and coaching
+- Experience of motivation and coaching

 Working as a note-taker